When our book was released this week, other writers asked, “How did the story begin? What was the process?”

 A recurring worry was, “Why am I doing this, as the odds of finding a publisher are not great?”
 Our daughter and son-in-law encouraged us to keep writing.
 I went online and researched Canadian publishers who accepted unsolicited manuscripts, picked out ten publishers and prepared a Proposal to accompany three sample chapters.

 In the Proposal I described the concept, the niche, and our potential North American market and provided a synopsis of the novel.
 I had the ten Proposals printed professionally and sent them out.
 I didn’t hear back from five publishers and got rejected by four.
 I waited to hear from Ronsdale Press.
-I wondered about sending about more Proposals, but frankly I was losing steam.
+I wondered about sending out more Proposals, but frankly I was losing steam.

 Then I got a brief email from Ron Hatch, Editor and Publisher of Ronsdale Press.
 He wanted to see the whole manuscript.
 My wife now became the co-writer.
 She specialized in character development and description of the settings for the story.
-We scrambled for two months because we just how the rough the first draft was.
+We scrambled for two months because we now knew just how rough the first draft was.
 We sent Ron a revised draft in a bound format.
 Then we had to wait again.
 After three or four months of suspense, Ron wrote to say there might be a chance of publication.
 How hard were we willing to work?

 We worked through two more drafts with Ron coaching us.
 Finally, he said he might offer a contract if we could fix a couple of major recurring, structural issues.
 It took two more drafts to fix these issues.